Compress PDF

 Can I compress a PDF that is already small?

-You can run any PDF through the compressor, but if a file is already well-optimized, further compression gains will be minimal.
-A 200 KB text-only PDF may only shrink by a few kilobytes.
+You can run any PDF through the compressor, but if a file is already well-optimized, further gains will be minimal.
+A 200 KB text-only PDF may shrink by just a few kilobytes.
 The tool is most effective on PDFs containing large high-resolution photographs or unoptimized scanned pages.

 Is there a maximum file size I can upload for compression?

 LazyPDF does not enforce a hard file size limit for compression.
-Very large files (over 200 MB) may take longer to process due to the multiple optimization passes Ghostscript performs, but there is no ceiling that will cause an outright rejection of your file.
+Very large files over 200 MB may take longer to process due to the multiple Ghostscript optimization passes, but there is no ceiling that will cause your file to be rejected outright.

 Will compressing a PDF break embedded hyperlinks or form fields?

 No. Ghostscript preserves interactive elements like hyperlinks, bookmarks, and form fields during compression.
-It operates on the file's internal object structure and only resamples image streams, leaving the document's navigational and interactive features intact.
+It operates only on image data streams, leaving the document's navigational and interactive features completely intact.